Webinar Series

 Climate-Compatible Financial Systems at Subnational Level

-The webinar series is organized by FMDV – Global Fund for Cities Development and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH under the Partnering for Readiness (PfR) project, which supports partner countries in accessing and implementing international climate finance through knowledge sharing, peer exchange, and targeted capacity-building.
+The webinar series is organized by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH under the Partnering for Readiness (PfR) project, with support of FMDV – Global Fund for Cities Development.

 The series comprises four webinars in 2026 and aims to strengthen the capacities of key actors in climate-compatible finance, foster peer learning across the financing value chain, and increase the visibility and engagement of financial intermediaries and other often-overlooked institutions.